JonGabilondoAngulo/bypass/README.md

 # bypass
 OS X command line tool to inject Frameworks on iOS App (ipa files).
 It does the injection of the framework and the codesigning.
-It can be used to codesign Apps only.
+It can be used to codesign Apps only as well.

 ## Build
 Open the bypass.xcodeproj and build it.
 The result is a command line tool called "bypass".